the8thbit/anki/difference.md

 instead of deleting the note» chage the behavior of anki when he finds a note which has no more card.
 This allow to lose the content of the note, and let you correct the note instead to generate cards.

+## Anki quicker (802285486)
+Those modification makes anki quicker.
+Technical details are on the add-on page.